Assistance for Small Businesses

 Paycheck Protection Program loan forgiveness

-If you received your Paycheck Protection Program (PPP) loan from First Foundation Bank, here is what you need to know.
+If you received your Paycheck Protection Program (PPP) loan from First Foundation Bank in 2020, here is what you need to know.

-First Foundation Bank will be utilizing an automated system for submitting loan forgiveness requests.
-The goal is to make the process as efficient as possible.
+First Foundation Bank uses an automated system for submitting loan forgiveness requests to make the process as efficient as possible.
 It will be important to utilize the online process as it will provide the proper steps to collect the necessary information and related documentation.
 It will also be updated live as changes are made by the SBA to ensure that you always have the most recent information and forms.
-Once that online process is up and running, we will post a link on this page.

 We strongly encourage the use of the online process when it becomes available to have your request processed as the use of other applications may delay your forgiveness request.